 That is personal.
 For later criminals, however, the place of property would be public and impersonal.

 The transition from wartime to postwar film noirs is complex because there is no one-to-one switch in formulas.
 In the first years of film noir there is a relatively limited range of plot elements and only a single formula, the war noir.
 But after the war there is a much wider range of elements and several formulas emerge (to be joined or replaced by different formulas in later years).
 One of the principal postwar formulas concerns the other lead female character, the woman in distress.

 A telltale blind spot in the history of critical writing on film noir is that, while the femme fatale is a standard topic of interest, the woman in distress has been largely ignored.
 (Similarly, hardboiled fiction, whose novels and pulp stories were targeted to a male audience, is always cited as a “source” of film noir.
 However, melodramatic fiction, whose novels and popular magazine articles were aimed at a female readership, has been overlooked as a key “source” of film noir.)
-This oversight is especially unjustifiable because, in the twenty years of “classic” film noir (1940-1959), there are more appearances of the woman in distress than the femme fatale.
+This oversight is especially unjustifiable because, in the years of the so-called “classic” film noir era (1940-1959), there are more appearances of the woman in distress than the femme fatale.
 It is additional evidence of transition taking place in 1944 that this is the year of first crime noir with a full-fledged woman in distress.
 (For a corrective to my complaint, which was made when this post was originally written as an essay in 1987, and thus remained valid for 40 years, see my reference to the publication in 2017 of David Bordwell’s Reinventing Hollywood in the page Woman in Distress vs. Femme Fatale.)

 In the war noir, a working class woman goes about the city to prevent the capture and/or execution of her husband (to-be).
 The reversal of these plot elements begins in Gaslight.